tkrivobokova/tuum_assignment/README.md

 `sudo npm install`

-open Cypress to run the test using UI application
+open Cypress to run the test using UI application (choose this option to run each spec separately)

 `npx cypress open`

-or run the test in headless mode
+or run the test in headless mode (choose this option to run all the specs and get the test report)

 `npx cypress run`